-His brilliant, Doc Watson-inspired acoustic flatpicking, which incorporated lightning-fast fiddle lines played on an already-vintage Martin D-28 guitar, helped the bluegrass world recognize the guitar as a lead instrument.
-Several masters of the genre, including Tony Rice and Norman Blake, list him as a key influence.
-Whether employing a crisp, bell-like tone (the Byrds' "Tulsa County") or a touch of fuzz (The Flying Burrito Brothers' "The Train Song"), White inserted his dancing, whimsical runs into songs with confidence, knowing that a little can often go a long way.
+Clarence White was a genuine double threat.
+His brilliant, Doc Watson-inspired acoustic flatpicking, which incorporated lightning-fast fiddle lines played on a vintage Martin D-28, helped the bluegrass world recognize the guitar as a lead instrument.

+His work with the Parsons/White StringBender—an ingenious B-string-pulling device invented and installed in White's 1954 Fender Telecaster by fellow Byrd, multi-instrumentalist and machinist Gene Parsons—is legendary.
+Whether employing a crisp, bell-like tone (the Byrds' "Tulsa County") or a touch of fuzz (the Flying Burrito Brothers' "The Train Song"), White inserted his dancing, whimsical runs into songs with confidence, knowing that a little can often go a long way.

-"You Ain't Going Nowhere," The Byrds
+"You Ain't Going Nowhere," the Byrds

 "Nashville West," Nashville West